King Edward's School, Birmingham: Edgbaston site and Second World War

+Expansion and recent history

+By 1940 enough of the new buildings designed by Holland W. Hobbiss had been built for the school to begin lessons.
+In 1945 the schools became direct grant grammar schools, which meant that the Governors had to relinquish some control over the running of the school.

+The schools were finally completed around 1948, although the 1950s saw a period of expansion under the Chief Master Ronald G. Lunt, appointed 1952, including the construction of a swimming pool and the building of a chapel from a specially salvaged portion of the upper corridor of the New Street building.
+In 1976 the two schools became, once again, independent schools, due to the termination of the Direct Grant scheme by the then Prime Minister Harold Wilson.
+The school remains independent and is still on the Edgbaston site.

 In 2010 the school replaced A levels with the International Baccalaureate diploma.

 In 2012, the Independent review of A-level and IB results, based on government-issued statistics, ranked King Edward's School 9th in the UK, ahead of Westminster (17th), St Paul's (22nd), Harrow (34th), Winchester (73rd) and Eton (80th).

-When schools were closed on 20 March 2020 due to the COVID-19 pandemic, the school relocated its education to online learning via Zoom.
+King Edward's School and King Edward's High School for Girls are managed by the Independent Schools Governing Body.
+From September 2024 the schools will be led by a combined leadership team led by Kirsty Von Malaisé as Principal of KEHS and Chief Master of KES.

 School buildings

 The chapel

 The chapel, a Grade II* listed building, was originally part of the upper corridor of the 1838 New Street school (built by Charles Barry).
 It was moved brick by brick to Edgbaston (1938–1940) by Holland W. Hobbiss, and renovated and rebuilt in the 1950s.

 The Cinema Museum in London holds extensive film of the old school being demolished in February 1936.

-On Wednesday 4 May 2016, King Edward's School officially opened the second phase of its First World War exhibition in the chapel, originally opened in 2014, to commemorate the centenary of the Battle of the Somme.

 Sapientia

-Another glory of the school, the great desk of the Chief Master, with "Sapientia" (wisdom) inscribed over it, survives from Barry's New Street school, and is still in daily use in Big School.
+The desk of the Chief Master, with "Sapientia" (wisdom) inscribed over it, survives from Barry's New Street school, and is still in daily use in Big School.
 This too is generally thought to be the work of Pugin.

-School structure

-Unlike state secondary schools and in common with many independent schools, King Edward's does not use modern year group names habitually, e.g. Year 11, Year 12, etc.

-The table below attempts to clarify the names of forms used for the different years:

-The House System
+House system

 King Edward's has a house system, instigated in 1902 by the then Headmaster, Robert Cary Gilson.
 Originally, there were four houses, using the colours Blue, Green, Red and Yellow, but the houses were known simply by the name of the Housemaster at any one time ("Mr Soandso's House"), involving a change of name whenever the Housemaster changed.
 In 1951 the number of Houses was enlarged to eight, and it was decided that they should have permanent names.
 Six were called after former Headmasters, and two after assistant masters (Rawdon Levett and C. H. Heath).
 The colours of each house are shown on this table, though that for Levett was formerly brown.